 We now carry out a free valuation service to any UK inland address.

 2. Insurance / Probate Valuations

-We have a team of experienced professional valuers, one of whom will carefully look through your collection before evaluating the total replacement value.
+We have a team of experienced professional valuers, one of whom will carefully look through your stamp or coin collection before evaluating the total replacement value.

 Dauwalders will then provide a certificate of valuation and a recommendation for regularity of valuation.

-Our fees for carrying out a valuation for insurance or reference purposes are as follows - £50.00 or 2% of value, whichever is the greatest.
+Our fees for carrying out a written valuation for insurance or reference purposes are as follows - £100.00 or 4% of value, whichever is the greatest.

 This includes VAT and a valuation certificate, but excludes carriage and carriage insurance.